mr-silva/nubank-interface-reactnative/README.md

-# nubank-interface-reactnative
+# Nubank Interface
-Replicando a interface do Nubank com React Native
+Replicando a interface do Nubank com React Native.